hellofresh/kangal/docs/locust/README.md

 Kangal requires a .py testfile describing the test.

-For more information, check [Locust official website](https://locust.io/).
+For more information, check the [Locust official site](https://locust.io/).

 ## How it works
 You can create Locust load tests using Kangal Proxy.